MiguelBarrAlv/kdl-project-template/lab/README.md

     - **Building and Pushing the Docker Image**

-        1. Run the command mlflow sagemaker build-and-push-container.
+        1. Run the command:

+            ```
+            mlflow sagemaker build-and-push-container
+            ```

             This command will build the Docker image for you and push it to ECR.

         2. Upon successful completion, the command will provide a URI for the newly pushed Docker image.

             Set this URI as your `AWS_SAGEMAKER_IMAGE_URI`.

 2. **AWS SageMaker Role ARN**